-Scenario's 1 to 4 highlighted that the Group would not move outside of its risk corridor in any of these scenarios.
-Scenario's 5 to 8 represents alternative scenarios, which are regarded as reverse stress tests.
-Whilst these scenarios caused the Group to break out of the bottom of its risk corridor, none of these scenarios caused the Group's capital resources to fall below its 1-in-200 capital requirement.
+Scenario's 1 to 5 highlighted that the Company would not move outside of its risk corridor in any of these scenarios.
+Scenario's 6 to 9 represents alternative scenarios, which are regarded as reverse stress tests.
+Whilst some of these scenarios caused the Company to break out of the bottom of its risk corridor, none of these scenarios caused the Company's capital resources to fall below its 1-in-200 capital requirement.